“Sistema Tulsa is an extraordinary opportunity learn, grow, and have a great musical experience.”

-- Students/Guardians fill out an application form online
+Students/Guardians fill out an application form online

 - Present an Audition - On the application form above, you will assess your level of playing.
 If needed an audition can be scheduled to determine placement in a level appropriate ensemble.
-In-person auditions will be scheduled by appointment in late August and early September.
+In-person auditions can be scheduled by appointment in late August and early September.
 We also conduct auditions the first few weeks of programming.
 Alternatively, any student can come on a program day, introduce themselves, and ask try out for any of our orchestras!
 Students should prepare a scale and short solo or excerpt of their choosing that exemplifies their most current playing level.
-(The Director will send audition guidelines once you submit your application).
+(The Education Director will send audition guidelines once you submit your application).

 - Students/Guardians receive a handbook, calendar, and sign release forms.